 appended to the report submitted to the Deciding Official.

-v. after considering the written comments of the respondent (if any), a written report,
+vi. after considering the written comments of the respondent (if any), a written report,

 including any recommendations, shall be forwarded to the Deciding Official.

-ix.
-A written report shall be submitted to the Deciding Official no later than ninety (90)
+vii.
+A written report shall be submitted to the Deciding Official no later than ninety (60)